 There is a newcomer to my garden this year: Egyptian Spinach.
 Code name; MULUKHIYAH.
 Forget that canned spinach stuff, Yuck!
 If Popeye could get a hold of some of this stuff he would defeat Brutus for sure and win the girl; codependent prize that she was.
 If I get comments asking who Popeye is, I will have to finally admit that I am old and that is sooo not going to happen today!
 So if you don’t know who Popeye is than google it and leave my image of youth intact!

-Seriously, I tried a new seed this year from Baker Creek Heirloom Seed Co. and boy did it pay off.
+Seriously, I tried a new seed this year and boy did it pay off.
 My friend from Africa, who gardens along side of me at the community garden asked me if she could have some!
 I realize you have no idea how significant this is, so let me explain.
 For literally years I have watched this family grow Summer greens.
 YEARS!
 They have had the corner market on Summer greens for, well as long as I have gardened there.
 For her to lean over and say, ” My, I like the look of that green!”
 Well now I know I am on to something.

 It grows like crazy and has a very mild spinachy taste.
 I saute it in eggs, add it to soup or just cook it plain with a bit of balsamic vinegar.
 Tastes great in smoothies!
 It is not so much a plant as a bush, which could easily be as tall as I am, but I keep trimming it to EAT it!
 Woo hoo!